microsoft/playwright/docs/development/click.md

     <button style="transform: rotate(50deg);">Click me</button>
     ```

-    We retrieve the actual visible regions of the target element and click at the transformed visible point.
+    Playwright retrieve the actual visible regions of the target element and clicks at the transformed visible point.

   - Element is deep inside the iframes and/or shadow dom.

-    We click it.
+    Playwright just clicks it.

 ### Dynamic changes